WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/students.md

 ### LoxCodeR - Research - Data Science or Software Engineering
 This project looks to improve on LoxCodeR, a way of barcoding stem cells to follow how they differentiate to form other types of cells.
 For more details see [LoxCode project.](student-loxcoder)

-### Research Data Workflow Processing - Research -  Software Engineering
+### Research Data Workflow Processing - Research -  Data Engineering
 This project looks to define Research Data Management workflows and use them to benchmark High Performance Compute on WEHI infrastructure and beyond.
 To learn more about it, please read the presentation, [Benchmarking domain-specific research workflow solutions at an international level](https://figshare.com/articles/presentation/Benchmarking_domain-specific_research_workflow_solutions_at_an_international_level/21259425)